Zhengde Emperor: Style of government

 One year after his accession, the Zhengde Emperor married an officer's daughter, Lady Xia, as his empress.
 He also took two other girls as consorts.
 However, he soon stopped living with the Empress.
 At the suggestion of Yu Yong, a guard officer in Embroidered Uniform Guard who was of Central Asian origin, he summoned Uyghur dancers.
 His unrestrained behavior (Note: For example, once in a drunken state, he asked Yu Yong for his daughter, known for her beauty.
 Instead, Yu brought a girl from the neighborhood and resigned in favor of his son, to avoid being caught in a deceit.
 Other times, he pursued the wives of his officers, and was even charmed by the sister of a certain officer, who was already married and pregnant.) regularly shocked Confucian moralists, but it also made him famous in popular folklore.

 Like his grandfather, the Chenghua Emperor, the Zhengde Emperor was drawn to Lamaism.
 He built a new temple for Tibetan monks in the Forbidden City and awarded them high titles and rewards.
 He also learned their script and participated in their ceremonies, even dressing in Tibetan clothing.
 He involved them in the rituals at the funeral of the Chenghua Emperor's widow, Grand Empress Dowager Wang, in 1518.

 The Emperor held a negative view of officials, viewing them as corrupt and incompetent.
-As a result, he entrusted state affairs to eunuchs, appointing them to military and financial positions from the beginning of his reign.
+He entrusted state affairs to eunuchs, appointing them to military and financial positions from the beginning of his reign.
 He actively avoided interacting with officials and instead relied on eunuchs to handle matters, as they never questioned his orders.
 He also valued their intelligence and entrusted them with supervising the armies on the borders and quelling rebellions within the country.
 They were also responsible for overseeing the production of silk and porcelain goods, as well as managing regional authorities.
 The Emperor generously rewarded them for their services, often granting their relatives aristocratic titles.

 The Emperor's financial irresponsibility worsened the already dire state of state finances.
 While the Ministry of Revenue theoretically brought in 1.5 million liang in silver (equivalent to about 56 tons), the actual amount was much lower due to tax remissions and arrears.
 In the first year of his reign, the Emperor spent 1.4 million liang on donations and rewards, disregarding the advice of conservative officials who urged austerity.
 The eunuchs, on the other hand, were resourceful in finding new sources of revenue, such as transit taxes, taxes on pastures and wastelands, and levies on imperial estates.
 This further strengthened the Emperor's support for the eunuchs.